As with all other developmental milestones, the age at which babies start talking will vary from one child to the next.

 Curious as to what some common first words are?
 Download this list and keep it on your fridge!

-Suggestions and Activities To Help Strengthen Non-Verbal Language Skills
+Suggestions & Activities To Help Strengthen Baby’s Non-verbal Communication Skills

 Point and Gesture